 And then in an instant, my beautiful first-born daughter Nell was going off to college with her sister Susannah right behind her.
 First Mark, then my youth, now my daughters.

 Funny how life sneaks up on you.
 I never had a poke of gray hair, reading glasses or cellulite until I did.
 Nor did I ever truly, deeply and really know what I had until it was gone.
 A husband, two cute little kids, a nice home just outside of New York City, good jobs, good health.
 Even without practicing mindfulness and gratefulness and all of that goopy stuff, you still take it all for granted that your life will always be there in the morning.
-Or when you come home from dinner with your girlfriends.

 “What are you going to do now with what’s left of your one wild and precious life now?”
-I could almost hear Mary Oliver calling down to me from the heavens.
+I could almost hear Mary Oliver calling down from the heavens.
 She was the Mother Mary of poetry, her words full of wisdom.

 “I DON’T KNOW MARY!”
 I’d shout into the skies.
 “I’M TRYING TO FIGURE IT OUT HERE!”

 All I would have left was two smelly dogs, two pet chickens buried in the side yard, a semi-retired RV in the driveway, my father’s bear skin rug, and my husband’s box of ashes.
 A total loss of identity.
 Nothing left to love and protect.
 No direction home.
-Oh yeah, and my 20-year job ended.

 Welcome to my ¾ life crisis.